ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 The response for a transmission using an inline template will include `"template_id":"inline"`.
 Inline templates cannot be specifically queried.

-<div class="alert alert-info"><strong>Note</strong>: Data on these transmissions will only be available for up to 24 hours after their generation time.</div>
+<div class="alert alert-info"><strong>Note</strong>: Data on these transmissions will only be available for up to 24 hours after their submission time.</div>

 <div class="alert alert-info"><strong>Note</strong>: Only scheduled transmissions are returned by this endpoint.
-Immediate transmissions are not included.</div>
+Immediate transmissions cannot be retrieved.</div>

 + Parameters
     + id (required, number, `11714265276872`) ...
 ID of the transmission